zijinshanren/na_nbt/README.md

 # na_nbt

-A high-performance NBT (Named Binary Tag) library for Rust with zero-copy parsing and full mutation support.
+A high-performance NBT (Named Binary Tag) library for Rust with zero-copy parsing, full mutation support and serde integration.

 > ⚠️ **Note:** This crate is under active development.
 APIs may change between versions.
 > Issues and contributions are welcome!